No pricing info available

 Thank you for all the help you have given me

-The University Hospital of Tokyo, located in Chome Yushima, Tokyo, Japan offers patients Liver Biopsy procedures among its total of 286 available procedures, across 30 different specialties.
-Currently, there's no pricing information for Liver Biopsy procedures at The University Hospital of Tokyo, as all prices are available on request only.
-There is currently a lack of information available on the specialists practicing at the Hospital, and they are not accredited by any recognized accreditations institutes
+The University Hospital of Tokyo, can be found in Chome Yushima, Tokyo, Japan and offers its patients Liver Biopsy procedures as well as 286 other procedures, across 30 different procedure categories.
+At present, there is no pricing information for Liver Biopsy procedures at The University Hospital of Tokyo.
+The pricing information is quite specialised, so it's only available on request.
+Currently, there's no information available about the doctors at the Hospital, and The University Hospital of Tokyo is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?